AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/codes/DORA/README.md

 sys.path.append('/my_username/my_softwares/DORA/')
 ````

-## Running the car/cycling calculations on Linux
+## Running the car/cycling calculations with DORA

-### Assigning intersection delays for the road network
+### CAR: Assigning intersection delays for the road network

 Before populating the database with Digiroad data (road network used with driving), we create new cost attributes into the data that takes into account the deceleration effect of congestion to driving speeds in cities.
 This is done by using a so called intersection delay model that was developed for Helsinki Region based on [floating-car data](https://en.wikipedia.org/wiki/Floating_car_data) (documented in [Jaakkola 2013](https://blogs.helsinki.fi/accessibility/files/2019/12/TimoJaakkola_Paikkatietopohjainen_menetelma_autoilun_ajoaikojen_ja_kokonaismatka-aikojen_mallintamiseen.pdf)), and assigning for each road segment three different drivethrough times: